ngabaldo/Repo/README.md

 4) Running the program

 scr.py only needs the input file to run.
-All lines in the input file that deviate from the information described in (2) will be ignored.
+Blank lines in the input file will be ignored.
+All lines in the input file that deviate from the information described in (2) will be ignored but will be printed to the "errors.txt" output file to analyze separately.